hetalang/heta-online/README.md

 The application can be tested on the page: <https://heta-online.insysbio.com>.

-To read the full documentation, visit the Heta project homepage: <https://hetalang.github.io/#>.
+To read the full documentation on Heta language, visit the Heta project homepage: <https://hetalang.github.io/#>.

 ## building